${desc_content} ${desc_content} Myanmar 2026: Civil War & Checkpoint Map | Region Alert

 Humanitarian access to Rakhine is near zero.
 The junta blocks most international aid from reaching Rakhine through official channels.
 Cross-border aid from Bangladesh reaches some Rohingya communities in northern Rakhine but operates under extreme constraints.
 Cyclone Mocha's devastation in May 2023 compounded the humanitarian catastrophe, destroying shelters and infrastructure that has not been rebuilt.

-The Kachin Independence Army (KIA) has been fighting the Tatmadaw since its ceasefire collapsed in 2011.
-The post-coup period has seen the KIA expand operations significantly.
-The KIA controls large portions of northern Kachin State and has provided training, weapons, and sanctuary to PDF forces.
-The Myitkyina-Bhamo corridor, the main transportation route through Kachin State, is contested.
-The jade mining region around Hpakant, one of the most valuable mineral deposits in the world, sits in the middle of the conflict zone.
+Kachin State is where Myanmar's civil war intersects with critical border corridors to China and India.
+The Kachin Independence Army (KIA) has been fighting the Tatmadaw since its ceasefire collapsed in 2011, and the post-coup period has seen the KIA expand operations to the point where it controls large portions of northern Kachin State.
+The KIA has provided training, weapons, and sanctuary to PDF forces, making it one of the most significant armed actors in the country.

 Chin State